 The cabinet card above came from Latvia, which was part of the Russian Empire until the end of the First World War in November 1918.
 The photo was probably taken in the 1890s.
 The men are most likely Latvian, but it's hard to say for sure.
 If only we could hear them play....
 The following postcard also came from Riga, the capital.
 Latvia was...
 Continue Reading →

 This German Feldpost (field/military) postcard is dated Aug.
 19, 1916.
 Infantrymen are being entertained by a man in civilian clothes holding a music box with the words "Automate à musique" on the front.
 Perched calmly on top of the music box is a black and white cat.
 A second man in civilian clothes stands a...
 Continue Reading →

-This CDV (carte de visite) came from an antiques shop in Massachusetts.
-CDVs declined in popularity in the 1870s with the advent of larger cabinet cards, but the format remained common into the 1880s.
+This CDV (carte-de-visite) came from an antiques shop in Massachusetts.
+CDVs began to decline in popularity in the 1870s with the advent of larger cabinet cards, but the format remained in use until about 1900.
 The albumen print process was used for both formats.